 When morale is low in the office, everyone’s dragging their feet to work every morning.
 Work productivity drops, and complaints get louder day by day.
 If there could only be a person who turns up for work on time every day, who gives his best in his job, doesn’t complain, keeps everyone motivated with his positivity, subconsciously inspiring and lifting the spirits of even those who’ve only heard about him, he would be the life of the office.

 Now, imagine if you are that person.
 You will be that shining beacon of light in times of chaos for others to look up to.
 You’ll ‘lighten’ up your working environment.
 For this to work, you need to have a positive attitude at work.
 Not only does positivity give you the energy to perform your best at work, it also distinguishes you from the rest of the crowd.
-You’ll not only impress the boss, you can impress everyone in the office.
+You’ll not only impress the boss, but you can also impress everyone in the office.

 7. Be a leader: Fight for your Staff